ray-project/tune-sklearn/README.md

  * Estimators that implement partial fit
  * XGBoost models (via [incremental learning](https://github.com/dmlc/xgboost/issues/1686))

-Early stopping algorithms that can be enabled include HyperBand and Median Stopping.
+Early stopping algorithms that can be enabled include HyperBand and Median Stopping (see below for examples).

 To read more about compatible scikit-learn models, see [scikit-learn's documentation at section 8.1.1.3](https://scikit-learn.org/stable/modules/computing.html#strategies-to-scale-computationally-bigger-data).